common-workflow-language/governance/fundraising.md

 Does not provide:
 * Any special privileges in technical or governance voting
-* Special privileges in letters of support or similar, beyond acknowledgement of membership status.
+* Special privileges in letters of support or similar, beyond acknowledgment of membership status.

 ### Supporting sponsors
 * Listed as ‘supporting member’ on CWL website